dojot/ansible-dojot/docs/vars.md

 ## Mandatory Variables

 * *dojot_namespace*: Defines the namespace where dojot will be deployed.
+* *dojot_backend_version*: Sets the dojot version that will be used for backend modules.
-* *dojot_version*: Sets the dojot version that will be used for all the modules.
+* *dojot_frontend_version*: Sets the dojot version that will be used for frontend modules.
 * *dojot_domain_name*: Defines the domain name for the dojot infrastructure.
 * *dojot_storage_class_name*: Defines the name of the storage class used by the dojot volumes **(local-storage or nfs)**.